 Supplementary Figure 1.
 Mutational signatures in tumor samples. a, b.
-The detected level of the mutational signatures in each tumor sample.
+The composition of the mutational signatures in each tumor sample.
 In a, each tumor sample is a column. c.
 The average levels of clock (signatures 1 and 5) and non-clock (all other signatures) in the tumor samples.